 What is a DMV Order of Suspension/Revocation for Fraudulent Activity? – If you have received a notice from the California Department of Motor Vehicles (DMV) entitled “Order of Suspension/Revocation,” the DMV has just put you on notice that they have begun the process to suspend or cancel your privilege to drive motor vehicles in the State of California.
 You must read the notice further to determine why the DMV is taking this action.
-If your form tells you the action is being taken pursuant to the provisions of California Vehicle Code (CVC) section 12809 and that this action is being taken because you committed an act of fraud.
+If your form tells you the action is being taken pursuant to the provisions of California Vehicle Code

 You have just been told that the DMV believes you have been involved in fraudulent activity in the application for, or renewal of, a driver license.
 They may also suspect you have been involved in the fraudulent use of an existing driver license.

 Don’t be confused; this notice is not suggesting the DMV may suspend your driver license.
 This notice tells you the DMV has already conducted an investigation and is already convinced of your complicity in an act of fraud.
 The California Vehicle Code empowers the DMV to strip you of your driving privilege and this notice tells you the process has begun.

 Fortunately, the laws of Procedural Due Process provide that an accused person must be given the opportunity to defend themselves.
 Your notice will tell you that if you wish to contest the suspension/revocation action, you have an opportunity to defend yourself by scheduling an Administrative Hearing with the DMV.
 If you hope to protect your driving privilege, there is simply no other way to achieve that goal.
 You must schedule, conduct and win a Fraudulent Activity Hearing before the DMV, or your driver license will be gone…..
 Period!

 How do I Schedule a Fraudulent Activity Hearing at the DMV?